-To build this up-scale hotel, Henry Flagler hired a company who had plenty of experience and talent, the McGuire and McDonald Company, who had already built the San Marcos Hotel in St. Augustine.
-The company went on and built many fine hotels, such as the Sanford House (Sanford), Seminole Hotel (Winter Park), Hotel Ormond (Ormond Beach), and The Continental (Atlantic Beach).
+To build this upscale hotel, Henry Flagler hired a company with plenty of experience and talent: the McGuire and McDonald Company, who had already built the San Marcos Hotel in St. Augustine.
+The company went on to build many fine hotels, such as the Sanford House (Sanford), Seminole Hotel (Winter Park), Hotel Ormond (Ormond Beach), and The Continental (Atlantic Beach).
 Ponce de Leon Hotel, the dream of Henry Flagler, opened with much fanfare in 1889.

-Henry Flagler and his son, Harry Harkness Flagler had a rocky relationship, ever since Henry married Ida Alicia, the nurse of his first wife who died.
+Henry Flagler and his son, Harry Harkness Flagler had a rocky relationship after Henry married Ida Alicia, the nurse of his first wife who died.

-Perhaps hoping to get his son interested in finance, instead of music and the arts, Henry came up with a plan after his hotel coordinator quit.
-In 1894, Henry Flagler put his son, Harry Harkness Flagler in full control of his hotels, the Ponce de Leon, the Alcazar and the Cordova.
+Perhaps hoping to get his son interested in finance, (rather than music and the arts), Henry came up with a plan after his hotel coordinator quit.
+In 1894, Henry Flagler put his son, Harry Harkness Flagler in full control of his hotels: the Ponce de Leon, the Alcazar and the Cordova.
 Uh oh!
-Perhaps both men wanted a better relationship, but it isn’t easy working with relatives, and it was a disaster.
+Perhaps both men wanted a better relationship, but it isn’t easy working with relatives.
+It was a disaster.